Fremont Older: Career

 Born in a log house in Appleton, Wisconsin, Older began working at age 12 circa 1868 as an apprentice printer.
 He claimed that this was after reading the story of Horace Greeley.
-He worked in Virginia City, Nevada, on the Enterprise, then moved on to the Redwood City Journal, later writing for the Alta California.
+He worked in Virginia City, Nevada, on the Territorial Enterprise, then moved on to the Redwood City Journal, later writing for the Alta California.

+The "Big Four" graft prosecutors (left to right): Francis J. Heney, William J. Burns, Fremont Older, and Rudolph Spreckels.

-In 1895, Older became managing editor of the San Francisco Bulletin (later merged with the San Francisco Call in 1929).
+In 1895, Older became managing editor of the San Francisco Bulletin (later merged with The San Francisco Call in 1929).
 He gained notoriety when he took on the Boss Abe Ruef machine in San Francisco, during the mayoralty of Eugene Schmitz.
 This led to the corruption trials during the rebuilding of San Francisco following the 1906 earthquake and fire.
 On September 27, 1907, Older was kidnapped and threatened with murder by private detective Luther Brown, said to be working for the grafters.